goffinet/terraform-libvirt/README.md

 I use qemu/KVM images built with packer thanks to this project : [packer-kvm](https://github.com/goffinet/packer-kvm).
 They are regularly published on a website.

 Only for education and learning purposes.
+Do not use it in production.

 ## Local installation